Harry Bensley: The wager

 According to the original tale, one evening in 1907 at the National Sporting Club in London, Morgan and Lonsdale were arguing whether a man could walk around the world without being identified.
 Bensley, a notorious "playboy" and womaniser with a substantial private income, overheard the conversation and offered to test the proposition on their behalf.
 The outcome of the exchange was that Lonsdale bet Morgan the then-extravagant sum of £21,000 (worth approximately £2.6 million in 2021) that Bensley would complete a pedestrian circumnavigation incognito.

-According to Ken McNaught, grandson of Bensley's son Jim Beasley (changed name), this is not entirely accurate.
+According to Ken McNaught, grandson of Bensley's son Jim Beasley, this is not entirely accurate.
 Bensley had gambled heavily with the two men, put up all his fortune in a game and lost.
 Now effectively destitute, he pleaded with the others to accept some way to forfeit.
 The two gentlemen came up with the unlikely wager.

 Bensley had to satisfy 15 conditions, including: